Comparisons between Israel and Nazi Germany: United Kingdom

-In the United Kingdom, erstwhile Member of Parliament for Bradford East, the Liberal Democrat politician David Ward was criticized after writing in the ceremonial Book of Remembrance in the Houses of Parliament on Holocaust Memorial Day 2013: "I am saddened that the Jews, who suffered unbelievable levels of persecution during the Holocaust, could within a few years of liberation from the death camps be inflicting atrocities on Palestinians in the new state of Israel and continue to do so on a daily basis in the West Bank and Gaza."
+In the United Kingdom, then Member of Parliament for Bradford East, the Liberal Democrat politician David Ward was criticized after writing in the ceremonial Book of Remembrance in the Houses of Parliament on Holocaust Memorial Day 2013: "I am saddened that the Jews, who suffered unbelievable levels of persecution during the Holocaust, could within a few years of liberation from the death camps be inflicting atrocities on Palestinians in the new state of Israel and continue to do so on a daily basis in the West Bank and Gaza."
 He later said that "a huge operation out there" had distorted what he meant.
 As a result, the Liberal Democrats' leadership threatened Ward with formal disciplinary action over his comments.

 Roger Waters of the British rock band Pink Floyd has repeatedly compared Israel to Nazi Germany.
 In a 2013 interview with CounterPunch, he accused "the Jewish lobby" of being very powerful in the United States and said, "There were many people that pretended that the oppression of the Jews was not going on.
 From 1933 until 1946.
 So this is not a new scenario.
 Except that this time it's the Palestinian People being murdered."
 In The Observer, American rabbi and writer Shmuley Boteach said this comparison was antisemitic.
 In a 2017 hour-long video live chat on Facebook, Waters again compared Israel to Nazi Germany.

+British-Australian Jewish actress Miriam Margolyes said that Israel's conduct in the Gaza war had made her more ashamed of the country: "it is as if Hitler has won – he has changed us Jews from being compassionate, caring and doing unto others as they'd do unto you into this vicious, genocidal and nationalist nation, pursuing and killing women and children."
+She said that while she "of course" condemned the October 7 attacks, Israel's actions in Gaza were nonetheless "shocking, embarrassing and wicked".
+In response, the Campaign Against Antisemitism called for her to be stripped of her OBE and BAFTA.

+In January 2026, a comment of Marzook Bana, a contestant of The Traitors (Series 4) was resurfaced under a Facebook post in May 2021 of an Israeli checkpoint in the occupied West Bank, comparing it to Nazi Germany.
+He stated: "Nazis all over again, the oppressed have become the oppressors!!
+The zionist have short memories of what Hitler did.
+Never again they said!!
+The world's political leaders should be ashamed of themselves of being subservient to ISRAEL!"
+Bana later apologized for his comments.